aperswal/IllumedMVP/README.md

 ## Overview

-The Hospital Search Application is a web-based tool that allows users to search for hospitals in the United States.
+This Hospital Search Application is a web-based tool that allows users to search for hospitals in the United States.
 It provides detailed information about each hospital, including its location, contact details, overall rating, and additional characteristics such as emergency services availability and ownership type.

 ## Features

 - Search for hospitals by name
+- Search for hospitals by address within a specified radius
 - Display hospital information in an easy-to-read card format
 - Expandable cards for additional hospital details
+- Google Maps integration for address autocomplete and geocoding
 - Responsive design for various screen sizes
 - Server-side searching of a comprehensive hospital database